nair-p/nair-p.github.io/CV.md

 ---
 # Curriculum Vitae

-My CV as updated on January 30th, 2026 can be found [here](assets/cv.pdf)
+My CV as updated on February 11th, 2026 can be found [here](assets/cv.pdf)